flisko/BettingdApp/README.md

 After that we will install web3 and font awesome using "npm i web3@^0.20.0 vuex font-awesome -s"

 To start the project use "npm start".

+This installs the default project.
+See Readme inside betting-dapp folder for more specific information regarding the actual smart contarct code and the dApp itself.